 On motion by a party (or a non-party with interest in the property involved), a court may order that a temporary receiver take possession of and preserve designated property during the pendency of the action.
 See CPLR 6401.
-Such a remedy is appropriate on a showing that "there is a danger that the property will be removed from the state, or lost, materially injured or destroyed".
+Such a remedy is appropriate on a showing that "there is danger that the property will be removed from the state, or lost, materially injured or destroyed".
 Id.

-In connection with a real property action, a notice of pendency may be filed with the county clerk without court involvement, which puts third parties on notice of the claim and its possible impact on defendant's property.
+In connection with a real property action, a notice of pendency may be filed with the county clerk without court involvement.
+A notice of pendency alerts third parties to the filer's claim and its possible impact on defendant's property.
 CPLR 6501, 6511.